FAQ - General

 Will couples therapy save my relationship?

 In short, I hope so.
 My job as your therapist is to work myself out of a job.
-I hope very much that the two of you reestablish the close, connected, happy relationship you both deserve.
-The good news is that most of the time, couples therapy works.
-Clinical studies show that Emotionally Focused Therapy improves relationships for 75-80% of couples.
+I hope very much that through this process you’ll feel closer and more connected then ever.
+The good news is that most of the time, Emotionally Focused Couples Therapy does work.
+Clinical studies show that EFT improves relationships for 75-80% of couples.
 EFT research studies find that 70-75% of couples move from distress to recovery through treatment and approximately 90% show significant improvements.
-Those are good odds.
-Can I guarantee that couples counseling will work for your relationship?
-No. But I sure hope so.
+Those are very good odds.

-We’ve tried couples counseling before and it didn’t work.
+We’ve tried couples therapy before and it didn’t work.
 Why will it work now?

 Can couples therapy help if there’s violence in my relationship?

 Couples therapy is contraindicated (should not be used) when there is ongoing violence or threats of violence in the relationship.
-The process of couples therapy is about creating emotional safety in the relationship and which is not possible if someones physical safety is at risk.
+The process of couples therapy is about creating emotional safety which is not possible if someone’s physical safety is at risk.
 If there is violence in your relationship, it is recommended both partners work with individual therapists until safety is restored before couples therapy is considered.
 If you are in an unsafe relationship contact the National Domestic Violence Hotline by calling 1-800-799-SAFE(7233) or visit thehotline.org.